viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 ### 08.08.2026

 * Added a **Moon position indicator** showing whether the Moon is above or below the horizon.
 See the image below.
 If the indicator does not work correctly in your case, it can be disabled in `user_settings.h` by setting: `ShowMoonPosition = 0`
 * Added a **Moon event line** showing the time of the next Moon horizon crossing (rise or set) and the Moon's altitude (alt) above or below the horizon.
 See the image below.
-This information can be configured in `user_settings.h` using the following settings: `ShowMoonEventSection = 0` disables the display of the time of the next Moon horizon crossing; `ShowMoonLatVisible = 0` disables the display of the Moon's altitude when the Moon is above the horizon.
-If `ShowMoonLatVisible = 1`, you can also choose to display the Moon's altitude when the Moon is below the horizon by setting: `ShowMoonLatInvisible = 1`
+This information can be configured in `user_settings.h` using the following settings: `ShowMoonEventSection = 0` disables the display of the time of the next Moon horizon crossing; `ShowMoonLatVisible = 0` disables the display of the Moon's altitude.
+If `ShowMoonLatVisible = 1`, you can also choose not to display the Moon's altitude when the Moon is below the horizon by setting: `ShowMoonLatInvisible = 0`

 ![Moon position indicator](assets/Changelog_20260808.jpg)